Crell/php-rfcs/generics/use-cases.md

 * The `<>` is an obvious syntax to use for generics.
 Of major similar languages, only Go doesn't use that.
 * Given PHP's support for union and intersection types, we probably do not need a `where` clause equivalent.
 Type restrictions more complex than union/intersection types are, most likely, not relevant for most PHP cases.
 * We should follow Kotlin and Rust rather than TypeScript and always enforce co/contravariance.
 The use of `in`/`out` seems pretty common.
-Kotlin uses it, as does C# (not yet shown, will add at some point).
+Kotlin uses it, as does C#.
 * For functions, we can put the `<>` before or after the name.
 Both exist.
 I think after is more common, and more sensible for PHP.
 * Crazy idea: If pattern matching gets adopted, would `<T is somepattern>` ever be a sensible thing to support?
 I dunno.
 * When restricting a generic type, I'm tempted to use the `:` syntax of Rust and Kotlin, as it is shorter and easier.
 However, those languages also use `:` for normal inheritance, making it parallel.
 PHP uses the longer `extends` keyword, also used by Java and TypeScript, and those languages use `extends` for generic restrictions.
 That suggests it would be more consistent, if more verbose, to use the full word.
 I am still torn on this point.
 * Type inference is very useful.
 However, the code still works without it.
 Whether we include it initially or not should be based on how hard it is to support in the narrow cases relevant to generics.
 * Ilija has noted that we *may* need to use the turbofish syntax from Rust when specializing a class/function, aka `new Library::<Book>()` instead of `new Library<Book>()`.
 It's possible the current parser can only handle the former.
 IMO, we should try to avoid that if possible but if we can include type inference that would probably make it tolerable, as it would be less used.
+* For collections, Kotlin seems to have the best answer: Break everything up into multiple separate interfaces, some of which are covariant and some not.
+Immutable collection classes are then covariant, and mutable ones are invariant.
+Arrays, if they get generics at all, are invariant, always.

 ```php
 function aGenericFunction<T extends Book>(T $b): T {}